 \subsection{Acknowledgment}

-The author is indebted to his advisors Quanhua Xu and Adam Skalski for their helpful discussions and constant encouragement.
-He would also like to thank the referee for a careful reading of the manuscript and useful suggestions.
-The research was partially supported by the NCN (National Centre of Science) grant 2014/14/E/ST1/00525.
+The author is indebted to his advisors Quanhua Xu and Adam Skalski for their helpful discussions and constant encouragement, and to Professor Gilles Pisier for his careful reading and pointing out a mistake in the preprint version.
+The author also thanks the referee for a careful reading of the manuscript and useful suggestions.
+This research was partially supported by the NCN (National Centre of Science), grant no. 2014/14/E/ST1/00525.